 Of course, as in other European countries, some Norwegians are buying new synthetic drugs from illicit and secret websites, but as yet, the rate of use of these drugs is low.

 A bright spot in the landscape of drug abuse in Norway is the low rates of drug use by youth.
-In most categories including alcohol consumption, their rate of use is half that of the European average.
-The only exceptions are tranquilizers, which are used almost equally in Norway as in other countries, and inhalants, which have a slightly lower rate of use.
+In most categories, including alcohol consumption, the rate of use among 15 and 16-year-olds is half that of the European average.
+The only exceptions are tranquilizers, which are used almost as much in Norway as in other countries, and inhalants, which have a slightly lower rate of use.

 Very few females between the ages of 16 and 34 use cocaine, amphetamines or MDMA (Ecstasy).
-Use by males is much higher, especially for cocaine.
-Both genders use cannabis, with about 11% of males and 6% of females in this age group reporting cannabis use.
+Use by males is much higher—especially for cocaine.
+About 11% of males and 6% of females in this age group use cannabis.

 Effects of Drug Use and Addiction

-Here are some snapshots of the effects that drug use has on this country and its citizens.
+Here are some brief notes on the effects that drug use has on Norway and its citizens.

-- Compared to the European average, people in Norway who are dying from their drug use are older.
-In fact, the age group with the highest number of drug deaths is from 50 to 54.
-The most common age for drug-related deaths in the rest of Europe is from 35 to 39.
-The drug that most commonly causes these deaths is heroin, found in 87% of these losses.
-Three times as many men lose their lives as women.
+- Compared to the European average, people in Norway who are dying from drug abuse are in the older age bracket; the age group with the highest number of deaths being from 50 to 54.
+The most common ages for drug-related deaths in the rest of Europe are from 35 to 39.
+The drug that causes 87% of those deaths is heroin.
+Three times as many men lose their lives than women do.

-- In an attempt to save these lives, a drug consumption room was created in Oslo, the only one in the country.
-This is a place where those who are addicted can inject drugs under medical supervision.
-Only heroin is allowed to be used in this facility.
+- In an attempt to save these lives, a drug-consumption room was created in Oslo—the only one in the country.
+This is a place where addicts can inject heroin under medical supervision.
 Staff in the facility are on hand to refer anyone to treatment who is willing to get help.

-- But in 2017, an analysis of Oslo wastewater showed that this city was the third-highest in Europe for amphetamine residues.
-MDMA residues tripled since 2012.
-MDMA is popular at night clubs, parties and music festivals and is mostly used by young people.
+- In 2017, an analysis of Oslo wastewater showed that this city was the third-highest in Europe in terms of amphetamine residues.
+Residues of MDMA (otherwise known as Ecstacy, which is most popular with young people at night clubs, parties and music festivals) had tripled since 2012.

-- In 2018, Norway’s Health Minister proposed that 400 of those addicted to heroin start being given heroin by the government—a treatment referred to a “heroin-assisted treatment” or HAT.
+- In 2018, Norway’s Health Minister proposed that 400 of those addicted to heroin start being given the drug by the government—a treatment referred to as “heroin-assisted treatment” or HAT.
 He commented that some people “are not motivated to become drug-free,” and that these people might be offered HAT.
-Still, one wonders if anyone truly wishes to stay addicted to heroin.
+But, one wonders, does anyone truly wish to stay addicted to heroin?….

 Norway Needs Solutions to Drug Use and Addiction

-It is obvious that Norway has been willing to take action to fight this social and health hazard.
-There are 7500 opioid-addicted people being treated with medication-assisted treatment drugs like methadone and buprenorphine.
-Decriminalization was enacted with the idea of treating addiction primarily as a health problem, not a criminal one.
-What this country lacks is a broadly-available holistic program that helps people recover from the cravings, guilt and trauma of the years they spent addicted.
+While it is obvious that Norway has been willing to take action to fight this social and health hazard, the country, however, lacks a broadly available holistic program that helps people fully recover from the cravings, guilt and trauma of addiction.

-A short ferry ride away from the epicenter of Norway’s drug use problem in Oslo, you’ll find Narconon Europe.
-Situated in the countryside about 50 km north of Copenhagen, Narconon Europe offers Scandinavian residents a holistic, healthy method of rebuilding their lives after addiction.
+Just a short ferry ride away from Oslo—the epicenter of Norway’s drug abuse problem—you’ll find Narconon Europe.
+Situated in the countryside about 50 km north of Copenhagen, Narconon Europe offers Scandinavians a holistic, healthy method of rebuilding their lives after addiction.

 Learning to Enjoy Life Again

-As each person gains a fresh, new viewpoint on life, they are better prepared to learn the skills they need to protect their fledgling sobriety.
-The remainder of the Narconon drug rehabilitation program teaches these skills.
+As each person gains a fresh, new viewpoint on life, they are better prepared to learn the skills they need to protect their fledgling sobriety and the remainder of the Narconon drug rehabilitation program teaches these skills.

-The first step is to help each person learn how to leave trauma and pain in the past so they begin to enjoy life in the present.
-Without this fundamental change, it might never be possible to let go of the agony of their past addictions.
+The first step is to help each person learn how to leave trauma and pain in the past so they can begin to enjoy life in the present.
+Without this fundamental change, it might never be possible to let go of the agony of past addictions.
 This improvement is accomplished through a series of exercises that orient each person to their current environment.
-Gradually, the cumulative effect of these exercises is to release a person from the traps they created for themselves through their drug use.
+Gradually, the cumulative effect of these exercises releases a person from the traps they created for themselves through their drug use.

 They can then apply themselves to learning the skills they will need to repair relationships, recover from guilt and protect themselves from those who might wish them harm.
 Finally, they must learn how to make the right choices, even in challenging situations that might have once sent them in search of drugs or alcohol.

 The truth is that lasting recovery is possible when the causes and residual effects of addiction are thoroughly addressed.
-A person who truly wishes to leave addiction behind does not necessarily have to rely on replacement drugs like methadone.
-They can, with the right support and training, recover the ability to enjoy sobriety and a productive life at a Narconon drug rehabilitation center like the one in Helsinge, Denmark.
+A person who wishes to leave addiction behind does not have to rely on replacement drugs like methadone.
+They can, with the right support and training, recover the ability to enjoy sobriety and a productive life.